lacanoid/datalink/docs/recovery.md

 3. If both files exist, then `base_file` is first deleted and then `backup_file` is linked.

-4. If neither file exists, then it is error.
-This is checked for in advance in `datalink.file_link()` function.
+4. If neither file exists, then it is an error.
+This is normally checked for in advance in `datalink.file_link()` function.

 On unlink